 First, we’ll evaluate your gait to determine potential problems with strength and posture.
 Simple movements to test balance are also part of the assessment.
 Together, these basic evaluations point us in the direction of what to focus on in terms of therapy.

 Hip and ankle weakness often leads to balance problems, as does poor posture.
 Strength and flexibility movements can help counteract these problems.
 These are often as simple as leg lifts while seated in a chair, or “knee marching.”
 We may also practice standing on one leg, walking heel-to-toe, or tracking the movement of your thumb with your eyes as you move it in various positions.

 Ready to “balance” your life again?

-With our dedicated team behind you, you’ll regain confidence in navigating challenging terrain and learning how to avoid dizzy spells.
+With our dedicated team of physical therapists behind you, you’ll regain confidence in navigating challenging terrain and learning how to avoid dizzy spells.
 You may even be able to leave that cane or walker behind!
-Call us today for a consultation so you can regain your independence as soon as possible.
+Contact us today at Seymour, Columbus & Greensburg, IN centers for a consultation so you can regain your independence as soon as possible.